 Gladiators were compelled to fight, if not by their masters then by their oath, or by the fact that someone was charging at them with a knife.
 Ancient Olympic athletes, in contrast, volunteered not only for the contest but also for a mandatory month-long training camp just before the games.”
 4

 Ancient Olympic athletes were true strength and endurance athletes.
 Stone carvings and statues from ancient Greece depict men with god-like figures very similar to modern-day bodybuilding physiques.
-These ancient Olympians were some of the first athletes to incorporate meat into their diet in order to perform performance.
+These ancient Olympians were some of the first athletes to incorporate meat into their diet in order to improve performance.
 Some of the earliest records of prescribing a meat-heavy diet to athletes dates back to a trainer named Pythagoras (not to be confused with the philosopher and mathematician).5

 Charles Stocking, a professor of classical studies at the University of Western Ontario, explained the fact that meat was a prized object only for the most wealthy or influential.
 Studies show that at the end of the first Olympic games, the winner sacrificed an animal and won the best pieces of meat from that sacrifice.
 Stocking said “It shows the status reserved for Olympic victors… Because meat was usually reserved for sacrifices to the gods, not part of the daily diet, introducing meat into an athletes’ diet was especially significant.”
 6